TheOdinProject/curriculum/react/the_react_ecosystem/react_router.md

 );
 ~~~

 The colon (:) has special meaning, turning the path section after it, into a <span id="dynamic-segments">"dynamic segment"</span>.
 Dynamic segments will match dynamic (changing) values in that position of the URL, like the `name`.
 These can also be called "URL params" or "params" in short.
-These can be used with the help of the `useParams` hook or with loaders and more, but we will use a basic example with useParams here.
+These can be used with the help of the `useParams` hook.
 We can thus rewrite the profile component as the following:

 ~~~jsx
 import { useParams } from "react-router-dom";